zoul/Finch/README.md

 * You can use the sound classes independently on the sound engine class, for example if you already have some own OpenAL initialization code in place.

-* You can plug in your own decoder if you want to support some other audio formats, see the `FISoundDecoder` protocol and the `soundDecoders` property of the factory class.

 Links
 =====